Welcome to the Premier Website for Professional Business Analysis

 Define Expense

-In accounting, an expense is a decrease in owners equity that results when the firm uses up assets in producing revenue or supporting other activities in normal operations.
+In accounting, an expense is a decrease in owner equity that results when the firm uses up assets in producing revenue or supporting other activities in normal operations.

 Spending on employee wages, for instance, is an expense because it uses up cash assets.
 However, the definition above also covers noncash expenses, such as depreciation or bad debt expenses.
-Every expense—cash or noncash—calls for an impact on an Expense Account in the accounting system.
-And, every expense of either kind lowers the income statement "bottom line" in the same way
+Every expense—cash or noncash—calls for an impact on an Expense-category account in the accounting system.
+Every expense of either kind lowers the income statement "bottom-line" in the same way

 Explaining Expense in Context

 This article further defines and explains expense in context with terms such as expenditure and cost.
-Note that "expense" appear in two contexts:
+Note that "expense" appears in two contexts:

 • First, the term refers to a concept in financial accounting.
 In this context, expenses are especially prominent on the Income statement.